warrenj01/hackaton-gen-ai-data-analyst/README.md

 **What is this project?**

-This project develops a highly accurate machine learning model to detect fraudulent transactions in a public credit card dataset.
+This project about developing a highly accurate machine learning model to detect fraudulent transactions in a public credit card dataset.
+Particular attention should be given to minimize false positive.

 **Problem Solved**

 Credit card fraud detection is challenging due to extreme data imbalance (very few fraud cases).
 Our solution minimizes false alarms, ensuring operational efficiency for financial institutions.

-Key Features
+**Key Features**
 Feature Engineering Pipeline: Transforms raw Time and skewed Amount features into relevant inputs for the model.

 Imbalance Handling: Uses the SMOTE (Oversampling) technique to balance the training data, allowing the model to effectively learn the rare fraud patterns.